wongsingfo/pwn-magic/malloc.md

 ## Arena

 The contiguous region of heap memory is called arena.
 The arena created by main thread is called `main_arena` and those created by threads are called `thead_arena`.
+Each arena structure has a mutex in it which is used to control access to that arena.

 The number of arenas is limited by the number of CPU cores: